 There are dozens of varieties of avocados.
-The two most commonly found in supermarkets are California varieties: the Hass (dark green to purplish black pebbly skin) and Fuerte (smooth, thin, green skin).
+The two most commonly found in supermarkets are from California: the Hass (which have dark green to purplish black pebbly skin) and Fuerte (which have smooth, thin, green skins).
 When selecting any variety of avocado, choose a heavy, unblemished fruit.
 Remember that most avocados sold in supermarkets aren't ripe — so plan ahead if you're making guacamole or some other dish using avocados, since they take a few days to ripen.

-You can ripen hard avocados by keeping them at room temperature for three to six days.
-However, you can accelerate this process by storing the avocados in a paper bag.
-Putting an apple or banana into the bag will make ripening even quicker because both of these fruits emit ethylene, a gas that speeds the process.
+Hard avocados will ripen when kept at room temperature for three to six days.
+However, you can accelerate this process by storing them in a paper bag.
+Putting an apple or banana into the bag will make them ripen even more quickly because these fruits emit ethylene, a gas that speeds ripening.
 To test whether your avocados are ripe, give them a gentle squeeze; ripe fruit will yield to pressure without denting.
 Overripe avocados will dent.

 You can store ripe avocados in the refrigerator for up to three days.
 Once an avocado is cut, rub the surface with lemon or lime juice to prevent discoloration, although a little brown discoloration won’t affect its nutritional value or flavor.
 If you’re making guacamole in advance of a party, place a piece of plastic wrap directly on the surface of the guacamole to keep it from discoloring.